 At least on paper, the VIP luxury series suggested that Plymouth was keeping up with the Chevrolet Caprice and Ford LTD in the late-60s.
 However, the car’s terrible sales suggest that something was wrong.
 And not just a little.

 The VIP’s numbers are dismal no matter how you slice them.
-As a case in point, even in its peak year of 1967 the top-of-line Plymouth garnered less than a 7.5 percent share of a nascent brougham market.
+As a case in point, even in its peak year of 1967, the top-of-line Plymouth garnered less than a 7.5 percent share of a nascent brougham market.
 Even AMC’s Ambassador 990 outsold the VIP.

 You can’t blame the VIP’s weak numbers on Plymouth’s third-place status in the low-priced, full-sized field.
 In 1967 the brand’s overall share of that field was 13.2 percent — almost twice as high as the VIP’s.

-Was the VIP not ‘brougham’ enough?
+Did the VIP not look ‘brougham’ enough?

 In 1969 the big Plymouths received an all-new “fuselage” design.
 Although the styling was more modern, it also looked rather bulky.
 Perhaps more importantly, the new models reeked of cost cutting, such as with greater use of plastics.
-Even the marketing photograph of the VIP’s interior looks cheaper than in previous years.
+Even the marketing photograph of the VIP’s interior looked cheaper than in previous years.

 One could argue that the 1967 VIP did brougham best.
 However, that doesn’t explain why sales were still weak relative to the rest of Plymouth’s full-sized line.